John Calipari buyout would set record. What to know about his Kentucky basketball contract

 In the SEC and NCAA tournaments since 2021, Calipari is 2-6, losing his opening game in those events four times.
 The Wildcats are 1-4 in their past five games in the Big Dance, equaling the worst stretch in program history.

-Reach Kentucky men’s basketball and football reporter Ryan Black at rblack@gannett.com and follow him on X at @RyanABlack.

-This article originally appeared on Louisville Courier Journal: John Calipari contract: Kentucky basketball buyout would set record
+This article originally appeared on Louisville Courier Journal: John Calipari contract: Kentucky coach's record buyout details